 Kevin Hiebert, owner of Resonate Coaching and Leadership Development, is a trainer, leadership coach and strategy consultant who helps social entrepreneurs and change leaders collaborate across organizational boundaries to create collective impact and systems change.
 Kevin’s work is informed by his experience in how change happens, systems thinking and experience in prior collaborative efforts.
 He is passionate about collaboration, participatory leadership and seeing collective wisdom and action emerge.

-Errol manages the day-to-day operations of ELP in addition to the recruitment and selection process of ELP's regional networks, oversees the development and planning of fellowship programming and supports ELP's national network of over 1,000 Senior Fellows.
+Errol Mazursky is the Executive Director of the Environmental Leadership Program (ELP).
+Errol oversees the the day-to-day operations of ELP in addition to developing the strategic vision of the ELP eco-sphere which now includes 7 regional fellowship programs, a national fellowship program, the Roger Arliner Young (RAY) Fellowship Program and the management of the Doris Duke Conservation Scholars Alumni Network.
 Previously, Errol was a public health fellow at the U.S. Environmental Protection Agency where he worked on community outreach programs and the development of international cohort studies to investigate the environment's impact on children's health and development.
 Errol served in the U.S. Peace Corps as a health volunteer in The Gambia, West Africa and was a Crisis Corps Volunteer in New Orleans, LA where he contributed to the response effort of Hurricane Katrina.
 Errol currently serves on the Board of the Emerging Wildlife Conservation Leaders Program, and the Board of Impact by Design, he is a former Board Director of Greenbelt Homes Inc., and the Greenbelt Development Corporation.
 In 2011 Errol was awarded a TogetherGreen Fellowship in recognition of his expertise in leadership and network weaving and in 2013 received an Emerging Leader Grant from the Claneil Foundation.

-Before earning his MBA and becoming a consultant, Ravi spent 7 years working as an educator.
+Before spending 7 years as a consultant, Ravi spent 7 years working as an educator.
 Most notably, he worked as the Training Manager for City Year Boston (2010-2012).
 The primary focus of his work was to train 170 AmeriCorps volunteers for their work in urban public schools where they increase student persistence by tutoring in math and English, mentoring, offering classroom support, and assisting in school-wide behavioral and attendance initiatives.
 Before coming to City Year, Ravi spent fives years working in higher education, primarily in the areas of student leadership development, diversity, and civic engagement.
 Through this work he also helped with several university sustainability projects such as leading a student involvement committee as part of Lesley University's Sustainability Initiative and leading a study on decreasing student water use at the University of Connecticut.
 For fun, Ravi enjoys bicycle riding/repair, running, hiking, playing trumpet, and making poorly conceived art.

 Traci has worked in the environmental non-profit sector for most of her career with a focus on education and youth.
 She spearheaded the No Oregon Child Left Inside Act in 2008, built a statewide coalition over 100,000 Oregonians strong, and was appointed by Governor Kulongoski to lead development of the The Oregon Environmental Literacy Plan in 2010.
 She worked for the Gray Family Foundation to implement the Plan with partners across Oregon to ensure that all students have the opportunity to participate in regular outdoor activity, examine complex community issues from multiple perspectives, and be prepared to address the challenges our future holds.